bongtavas/EE277/me-1/README.md

 ```

-Then a browser window will open automatically and show the jupyter interface
+- Then a browser window will open automatically and show the jupyter interface
 Click on ee277-me-1.ipynb to view notebook
 If the browser window does not automatically show,
 Please navigate to: http://localhost:8888/notebooks/ee277-me-1.ipynb using your browser

+- Run each cell with Shift + Enter